ZILtoid1991/dimage/README.md

 ## Truevision TARGA (tga)

-* RLE compression and decompression works mostly fine, lack of testcases.
+* RLE compression and decompression works mostly fine, but needs further testing.
 * Capable of reading and writing embedded data (developer area). (untested)
 * Capable of accessing extension area and generating scanline table. (untested)
 * Extra features not present in standard: less than 8 bit indexed images, scanline boundary ignorance compressing RLE at the sacrifice of easy scanline accessing.